Ashish-Chokhani/C-Shell/README.md

 <br>

+Would definitely love to add more commands in future :)

 - pwd.c
     - Prints the absolute path of current working directory
     - If more arguments are given, then also pwd is printed (as in bash shell)